Clats97/OneTimePad/README.md

 ## Limitations and Considerations

 - **Static Key:**
-  The key is derived from a repeated Lorem Ipsum text, making it predictable and unsuitable for serious security purposes.
-If you need this to be perfectly secure, you can only use the Lorem Ipsum once, then you must change it.
-However, it will still be highly secure and unbreakable unless you encrypt a second block of text with the same key.
+The key is derived from a repeated Lorem Ipsum text, making it predictable and unsuitable for serious security purposes **ONLY IF THE SAME KEY IS USED AGAIN**.
+If you need this to be perfectly secure and ensure it is uncrackable, you can only use the Lorem Ipsum once, then you must change it.
+However, it will still be highly secure and unbreakable unless you encrypt a second block of text with the same key to the same person.

 - **Key Length Constraint:**
   The script enforces that the number of alphabetic characters in the input does not exceed the length of the processed key.
-This means very long texts may trigger an error.
+This means very long texts may trigger an error and requires a modification, by either lengthening the key string, or increasing how many times the key is multiplied by.

 - **Encryption Simplicity:**
   This cipher is a simple substitution method, but is not vulnerable to standard cryptanalysis techniques like frequency analysis or Friedman analysis.
-The Caeser, ROT13, and Vigenere (including Autokey varient) can all be decrypted by various means, the first 2 can be decrypted by simply pasting the ciphertext into ChatGPT, the Vigenere cannot be broken by ChatGPT due to the variable shift, but One Time Pad CANNOT be broken by anyone when used properly.
+The Caeser, ROT13, and Vigenere (including the Autokey varient) can all be decrypted by various means, the first 2 can be decrypted by simply pasting the ciphertext into ChatGPT, the Vigenere cannot be broken by ChatGPT due to the variable shift, but One Time Pad CANNOT be broken by anyone when used properly.

 - **Case Sensitivity:**
-  The script converts all input to uppercase, meaning it only processes uppercase letters for encryption/decryption.
+  The script converts all input to uppercase.

   This project is licensed under the Apache 2.0 License.

+Contributions are encouraged and appreciated.
+If you have questions email Skyline92X@pm.me.